Falconbury Logo

 It’s important to note that this webinar will not simply provide a generic “recipe book for fixing human errors” because each organisation is different.
 Instead, the aim is to introduce the transport manager to a different way of thinking about, and then effectively managing, human error.

-Overall the programme will enhance the professional skillset of the Transport Manager as a specialist in their role.
-Providing the knowledge and skills to work to eliminate human error, and thus improve the overall performance both of the transport operation in particular, and the company in general.
+Overall the programme will enhance the professional skillset of the Transport Manager and, in turn, help establish them as a specialist member of the organisation's management team.
+By providing the knowledge and skills to work to eliminate human error, it will improve the overall performance both of the transport operation in particular, and the company in general.

 This training course is part of our collection of Facilities Management Training Courses which offer a wide range of topics to help assist you in navigating potential risks in relation to fire safety, industrial accidents and all the vital aspects of facilities and property management.